 Step One – Learn to let go

-When you want to challenge your thinking then let go by taking a deep breath and saying “OK, I would have liked things to be different but if I keep on thinking this way I will make things worse and not better”.
-This type of thinking style is more likely to help you move on.
+When you want to challenge your thinking let go by taking a deep breath and saying “OK, I would have liked things to be different but if I keep on thinking this way I will make things worse and not better”.
+This type of thinking is more likely to help you move on.

 Step Two – Put things right

 When something goes wrong think about why it went wrong (so you can avoid the same situation in the future) and then do something about it.
-If you said something better left unsaid or forgot to do something you should have done then acknowledge the situation and act in a positive way.
+If you said something better left unsaid or forgot to do something you should have done then acknowledge this and act in a positive way.
 Say sorry – it won’t kill you.
 Explain what happened and put it right if you can.
 Can you think of one person who never gets things wrong?
 Actions speak louder than words so think about what you can do and do it.
-People who develop a positive lifestyle know that it is not making a mistake that is the problem but how to deal with it and move on.
+People who develop a positive lifestyle know that it is not making a mistake that is the problem but how you deal with it and move on.